Beepiz/BleGattCoroutines/README.md

 # BleGattCoroutines
-**Make Gatt Great Again!** This library allows easy and safer usage of BluetoothGatt in Android.
-It has also been tested successfully on **Android Wear**, with the sample included in this repository.
-It should work similarly on other Android variants such as Android Things.
+**Functional Bluetooth GATT** This library allows easy and safer usage of BluetoothGatt in Android.
+Instead of having callbacks to manage, you just need to call functions.
+It has also been tested successfully on **Wear OS**, with the sample included in this repository.
+It should work similarly on other Android variants such as Android TV.

 It does so by taking advantage of the excellent coroutines feature in the Kotlin programming language that allows to write asynchronous code in a